When and why should governments interfere in the workings of advanced economies?

-We offer two tracks: " Microeconomics of Markets and Incentives” and “Macroeconomic Theory and Policy ”.
+We offer two specializations: " Microeconomics of Markets and Incentives” and “Macroeconomic Theory and Policy ”.
 Alternatively, you can specialize in Energy Economics, or put an emphasis on Health issues in your programme.
 It is also possible to design your own study programme.
 The programme is truly international, being taught entirely in English.
 The best international textbooks are used in the various courses, students study papers published in prominent academic journals in order to keep up with the latest developments.
 Courses are taught by specialists with an international reputation in their field of research and/or a key role in public debates .

 My Master´s programme itself and the good reputation of the University of Groningen made me decide to study Economics here.
 At times some econometrics can be quite challenging in this programme.
 The only thing you can do is to invest a lot of time until you understand it.
 However, the university offers a lot of support.
 For example, the FEB Career Services can always help you plan your next step.
 I would like to work for the government and influence policy decisions in the future.
 I think a lot can be done better and this helps me to work harder for my goals, knowing I may have a real impact later.
 (Bastiaan Bonnema, Dutch | MSc Economics)